Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Results: non-adiabatic cases

+We calculate the mass loss rate at different heights in the jet as a function of time.
+To this aim, we consider the mass flowing through a surface $S_d = \pi R^2_{\rm end}$ centered around the symmetry axis:

+The results obtained are shown in the rightmost panel of Fig.~\ref{fig:streamline_integral}, indicating that the mass loss rate is proportional to $10^{-8} M_{\odot} \, {\rm yrs^{-1}}$ and decreases as we move far away from the accretion disk due to sideways losses.
+The asymptotic values in time at different heights are consistent with observations.

-\section{Results: non-adiabatic Cases}
+\section{Results: non-adiabatic cases}

-In the non-adiabatic case, cooling and heating are both included in the energy equation Eq. (\ref{eq:e}) and the degree of ionization is computed by solving Eq. (\ref{eq:fn}).
-Still, in order to avoid excessive cooling at the jet bow shock, with the consequent strong decrease of the numerical evolution time step, we suppress cooling for $t \lesssim 40\,{\rm yrs}$ of evolution and then gradually turn it on.
+In the non-adiabatic case, cooling and heating are both included in the energy equation~(\ref{eq:e}) and the degree of ionization is computed by solving Eq.~(\ref{eq:fn}).
+Still, in order to avoid excessive cooling at the jet bow shock (which would cause a strong decrease of the numerical time step), we suppress cooling for $t \lesssim 40\,{\rm yrs}$ of evolution and then gradually turn it on.